Set up a telecom expense management service in Intune

 Assign the Datalert app to the corporate device group

-Select the iOS Datalert app that you created in the previous step.
+From the Client apps - Apps pane, select the iOS Datalert app that you created in the previous step.

 Choose whether to make the app installation required or optional for the group.
 The following example screenshot shows the installation as required, which means that users must install the Datalert app installation after enrolling their device.